 Is there a story you’d love to tell?
 Would you like to emulate the authors you most admire and tell a story with power and persuasiveness?
-Would you like to develop your understanding of your life and the lives of others?
+Are you ready to develop your understanding of your own life and the lives of others?

 Comprising stimulating workshops, discussion, practical exercises and guest speaker slots, across five weeks students will explore essential elements of writing non-fiction: how to take an initial idea and develop it into a story that others will want to read; how to craft scenes and characters in non-fiction using the techniques of the novel; and how to develop a voice both as a memoirist and a storyteller.
 All attendees will gain an understanding of how the non-fiction book market works and learn how to make their book proposal stand out.
-In the final session, Lara will share extracts of her own successful book proposals and a leading editor of non-fiction will tell us what he looks for in a proposal.
+In the final session, Lara will share extracts of her own successful book proposals and a leading editor of non-fiction will discuss what they look for in a proposal.

-The course is for a maximum of 20 students, and has been designed to benefit authors at all stages of their writing journey, so whether you have an initial idea and want to know where to start, or have a full draft and need help with revising and making it the best it can possibly be, your work stands to benefit.
+The course is for a maximum of 20 students, and has been designed to welcome authors at all stages of their writing journey so, whether you have an initial idea and want to know where to start, or have a full draft and need help with revising and making it the best it can possibly be, your work stands to benefit.
 Furthermore, all attendees will receive a critique of up to 5,000 words of their original writing.

-Based in the offices of Bloomsbury Publishing, each evening session will run from 6-8.30pm, making it ideal for those with full-time jobs and other commitments.
+Each evening session will run from 7-9pm, making it ideal for those with full-time jobs and other commitments.